isaacnmm/pestpolicy-hugo2XX/content/posts/20-mule-team-borax-pest-control/index.md

 layout: post
 ---

-If youre seeking an affordable, eco-friendly way to control pests in your home, consider 20 Mule Team [Borax](https://en.wikipedia. org/wiki/Borax).
-This natural mineral has been a trusted pest control solution for over a century and offers a safe alternative to chemical pesticides.
+If youre seeking an affordable, eco-friendly way to control pests in your home, consider 20 Mule Team [Borax](https://en.wikipedia.org/wiki/Borax).Thisnatural mineral has been a trusted pest control solution for over a century and offers a safe alternative to chemical pesticides.

 Whether you're dealing with ants, the cockroaches, fleas, or bed bugs, 20 Mule Team Borax can help manage these unwelcome invaders effectively.